C.A.T. Squad: Plot

-After the murder of several scientists around the world who are working on Project Grass Valley, NATO's space-based laser weapon system, a special inter-governmental task force known as the Counter Assault Tactical (C.A.T.)
-Squad is assigned to protect the remaining scientists and ideally to neutralize the threat, whose origin is unknown.
+After several scientists working on a NATO project are murdered, a special inter-governmental task force known as the Counter Assault Tactical (C.A.T.)
+Squad is assigned to protect the remaining scientists and neutralize the unknown threat.

-A team is composed of leader Richard "Doc" Burkholder (Joseph Cortese), a ruthless man with a dancer girlfriend who wants him to marry her so that she does not have to take back her ex-husband to raise their daughter, his second-in-command Bud Raines (Steve James), whose wife fears that he will miss the teenage years of his hearing-impaired son's life, John "Roadmaster" Sommers (Jack Youngblood), an explosives expert who hates urban centers and has to be collected from his hunting grounds in rural Alaska, Nikki Blake (Patricia Charbonneau), a forensics expert, and new recruit Leon Trepper (Bradley Whitford), a young language expert whose graduation is fast-tracked so that he can join the mission.
+The team is composed of leader Richard "Doc" Burkholder (Joseph Cortese), his second-in-command Bud Raines (Steve James), explosives expert John "Roadmaster" Sommers (Jack Youngblood), forensics expert Nikki Blake (Patricia Charbonneau), and new recruit Leon Trepper (Bradley Whitford), a young language expert.

-When one of the protected scientists is killed by a rocket the team requests any recent reports including the terms "rocket" or "rocket launcher" and is informed that a rocket launcher has been stolen from a military base in Nuremberg, Germany.
-There they interrogate a young soldier who admits that he stole it for a supposed Nicaraguan freedom fighter with a medical background named "Alain" and provides the address of the man's girlfriend in Paris.
+When one of the scientists is killed by a rocket, the team is informed that a rocket launcher was stolen from a military base in Nuremberg, Germany.
+There they interrogate a soldier who admits he stole it for a supposed Nicaraguan freedom fighter, and provides the address of the man's girlfriend in Paris.
 An agent finds materials for counterfeiting passports along with the suspect's photo in the apartment but is attacked by the hitman while calling in the information to the C.A.T.
 Squad.

-The squad find the remains of a burnt postcard and Blake uncovers a coded message in invisible ink.
-Using a computer she deciphers the message as "Spivek", the head of Project Grass Valley and likely the next person to be killed.
-They place Spivek under protection and investigate the address of a man nearby who has been switching license plates.
-There they subdue a guard and find the tenant, a former Mossad agent now working for the Secret Service who wants to find the killer himself because he believes that the suspect is also responsible for the death of an Israeli diplomat.
-He allows the team to temporarily head the investigation for a few weeks and provides them with information about an older man who is instructing the hitman.